parbasu/tableau/crime_germany/README.md

 **8.** Section 7 contains information about the suspects, their age, their gender, their nationality, and percentage share of suspects that were hard drug users.

 **9.** Section 8 is just the glossary.
-It contains information about how statistics like clearence rate and offence rate, among other things, are calculated.
+It contains information about how statistics like clearance rate and offence rate, among other things, are calculated.